airbytehq/airbyte/docs/operator-guides/refreshes.md

 :::warning

 Not all sources keep their history forever.
 If you perform a Refresh and Remove Records Sync, and your source does not retain all of its records, this may lead to data loss.
+If you need to keep all history, then we recommend using `Refresh and Retain Records`.
+If that is not an option, then you should back up the data in your destination before running the Refresh and Remove Records.

 :::